Had an accident?

-We are proud to list the best accident doctors in New York.
+We are proud to list the best accident doctors & injury specialists nearby New York.
 Check the locations we cover in NYC

 TRAINING OF PERSONAL INJURY DOCTORS

 There are many different types of doctors who treat injuries from falls, and other trauma causing incidents.
-You may have fractured your ankle and need to see an Orthopedic Surgeon, or you could have a herniated disc and need to see a Neurologist.
+You may have fractured your ankle and need to see an Orthopedic Surgeon, or you could have herniated disc pain and need to see a Neurologist or you may need to see a Psychiatrist for mental health.
 Regardless of the type of doctor, you need to see, however, the training of each all began in much the same way.

 Kind Of Training Required of Accident Doctors